 - Is Vicks VapoRub good for pneumonia?

-- How long does it take to recover from pneumonia?
+- How long does it take to clear up pneumonia?

 Is Vicks VapoRub good for pneumonia?